 Meanwhile, China has been making huge strides and has already overtaken U.S. companies.

-Baidu Apollo Go has become the largest robotaxi networks in the world.
+Baidu Apollo Go has become the largest robotaxi network in the world.
 It operates in Beijing, Shenzhen, and several other cities in China serving over 6 million rides to paying customers.
-While no U.S. company has yet deployed self-driving cars in winter weather, Baidu is the first major service to have done so with good success.
-They have also begun trials in Europe, South America and the Middle East.
-We will not see these Chinese companies in the U.S. because their cars face a 100% tariff.
+While no U.S. company has yet deployed self-driving cars in winter weather, Baidu is the first major service to have done so successfully.
+They have also begun trials in Europe, South America, and the Middle East.
+But, don’t look for them in this country anytime soon because of the 100% tariffs on their automobiles.

-So, get ready for you first self-driving ride. they’re just around the corner coming your way.
+So, get ready for you first self-driving ride.
+They’re just around the corner waiting to be summoned with your app.